 Customer service inquiries

-Find out if your fulfillment warehouse can field queries from customers about their orders.
+Find out if your 3PL can field queries from customers about their orders.
 This kind of service is a win-win.
 If the call came to you, you’d have to contact the warehouse to get the answer.
 When your fulfillment center handles delivery inquiries, your customers go right to the source.

 Real-time package tracking